helander/node-red-boolean-gates/README.md

 ### Configuration options

 In addition to selecting the boolan function (or entrance function) of a node, the following configuration options are available:
-* 'Startup filter': A time period, in seconds, during node startup when no node output is produced.
+* `Startup filter` - A time period, in seconds, during node startup when no node output is produced.
-* 'Default output': Select what to happen if not enough input is available.
+* `Default output` - Select what to happen if not enough input is available.
 No output, true or false are the options.
-This function is not available in case the Startup filter period is 0 seconds.
+This function is not available in case the `Startup filter` period is 0 seconds.

 # Help and examples